 - The child reads the sentence aloud

-Because ZigZu listens patiently, children can practise reading without fear of making mistakes.
+Because ZigZu listens patiently and never rushes, children practise reading without the fear of making mistakes in front of a parent or teacher.

 Start your child's phonics journey today